Osage Beach, Missouri

-Osage Beach is a city located in both Camden and Miller counties in the U.S. state of Missouri.
+Osage Beach is a city located in both Camden and Miller counties in Missouri, United States.
 Situated along the Lake of the Ozarks, the city is a major tourism destination and serves as a regional commercial hub.
 The city is a center for lodging, shopping, dining, and business activity.
 Based on 2024 census, the city home to approximately 5,100 residents while welcoming over three million visitors each year.

 Osage Beach maintains a park system that includes City Park, Peanick Park, and the Osage Beach Sports Complex, offering recreation areas, ball fields, and walking trails.
 The city was formally incorporated in 1965.

 History

 The development of Osage Beach is closely linked to the creation of the Lake of the Ozarks.
 Osage Beach was founded in 1886 as Zebra before being renamed as Osage Beach in 1935.
 Osage Beach was incorporated in 1959.

 Formation of the Lake: In 1931, the Union Electric Company of St. Louis completed the construction of Bagnell Dam on the Osage River, creating the Lake of the Ozarks.
 The new reservoir quickly became a draw for visitors interested in boating, fishing, and resort recreation.

 Early Development: During the 1930s and 1940s, the shoreline began to see the establishment of cabins, fishing camps, and small businesses catering to lake tourism.
 The area that would become Osage Beach developed as an accessible point on the lake due to its proximity to U.S. Highway 54.

 Incorporation: The City of Osage Beach was first incorporated in 1959.
 Following a temporary dis-incorporation, voters approved a second and final incorporation in 1965.

 Growth: The city grew rapidly as a resort and second-home destination during the 1960s and 1970s.
 Its central location on the Lake of the Ozarks led to the establishment of marinas, hotels, and resorts.
 Commercial growth in the 1980s and 1990s included the 1985 opening of the Osage Beach Premium Outlets (originally the Factory Outlet Mall).